eigengo/opensourcejournal/siext/article.md

         return BeanDefinitionReaderUtils.registerWithGeneratedName(beanDef, parserContext.getRegistry());
     }
 ```

+You'll notice that we're registering beans with generated names.
+That may not suit every use case and you can indeed use a different method to register a bean with a name of your own.
+However, caution should be applied here since you don't want to interfere with bean names that may be used elsewhere in the context.

 OK, let's take each of the three private methods in turn, starting with `createAndRegisterLogChannel()`.
 This method creates a bean definition programmatically via a `DirectChannel` which is the default channel implementation in SI.
 This is the channel to which we'll be able to send wire tapped messages.
 The method's definition is simply: